 Any school setting up a homepage shall have a school Webmaster appointed by the principal.
 The school Webmaster shall assist the principal of the school in ensuring that these guidelines are adhered to and that the content of the school web pages meets the principal's approval.
-The school Webmaster is the only person in the school authorized to upload files to the web server.
-The principal must review and approve the school web page before posting.
+The principal must review and approve the school web pages before posting.